department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/view-rated-disabilities/launch/README.md

   - [x] Investigate  the common area for error types
   - [x] Define or reference a known resource
 - [ ] For PRs: first review internally with BE or another engineer before the BE Team
-  - [ ] Once internally reviewed, share with the BE Review Team at VSP (team name?)
+  - [ ] `Once internally reviewed, share with the BE Review Team at VSP (team name?)`
   - [x] Ensure that feature flags are set appropriately to be toggled
-- [ ] Documentation and points of contact for any new backend dependencies
+- [x] Documentation and points of contact for any new backend dependencies - see Product Outline for contact info

 ### Frontend Tasks
 - [x] Investigation